alexb7711/BulletJournal/2020/Febuary.md

 ### Hobby
 - [ ] Install Davinci Resolve on Laptop
-- [ ] Think of a way to sync projects
+- [ ] Think of a way to sync projects > there is that google drive syncer that I have saved on reddit
 - [ ] Start editing a video
 - [X] Open new page on button click
 	- [ ] Figure out how to stop stacking pages forever